StrangeRanger/bash-style-guide/README.md

 Two exceptions:

-1. When using commands that by default require/use/recomment the use of single quotes, such as grep, sed, and trap.
+1. When using commands that by default require/use/recommend using single quotes, such as grep, sed, and trap.
-2. When saving output formating (text color, etc.) in variables (i.e. `green=$'\033[0;32m'`)
+2. When saving output formatting (text color, etc.) in variables (i.e. `green=$'\033[0;32m'`)

 All variables should be quoted, whether or not they undergo word-splitting.